flxzt/rnote/CONTRIBUTING.md

 # Documentation

-the `rnote-compose` and `rnote-compose` crates should be treated as libraries and should contain at least a bit of documentation for their features and functionality.
+the `rnote-compose` and `rnote-engine` crates should be treated as libraries and should contain at least a bit of documentation for their features and functionality.

 The `rnote-cli` and `rnote-ui` crates are "consumer" crates and especially the UI contains a ton of